Benzene Injury Law

 What Should You Do If You Suspect Occupational Cancer?

-If you’ve been diagnosed with cancer and believe it may be linked to your past job, you may be eligible for compensation.
-That compensation can help cover:
+If you have been diagnosed with cancer and believe it may be linked to your past job history, you may be eligible for compensation that covers:

 • Pain and suffering

-At Hughes Law Offices, we focus on representing workers diagnosed with cancer after toxic chemical exposures, especially those affected by benzene and other industrial substances.
-We work with professionals in occupational medicine and industrial hygiene to uncover exposure sources and build strong legal cases for our clients.
+At Hughes Law Offices, we specialize in representing workers diagnosed with cancer after toxic chemical exposures, particularly those affected by benzene and other industrial solvents.
+We work with leading experts in occupational medicine to uncover exposure sources and build rigorous legal cases for our clients.

-Whether you’re a retired mechanic, a former oil refinery worker, or a printing press operator now battling leukemia, you don’t have to face this fight alone.
+Whether you are a retired mechanic, a former oil refinery worker, or a printing press operator now battling leukemia, you do not have to face this fight alone.

 Contact us today for a free case evaluation.
-You may be entitled to financial compensation, and we’re here to help you pursue it.
+You may be entitled to financial compensation, and we are here to help you pursue it.

 Client Testimonials